The Human Canon

 Hear

-Receive a prepared sermon on the passage: not a debate, but a focused act of moral attention.
+Receive a prepared spoken reflection on the passage: not a debate, but a focused act of moral attention.

 Practice